 My obsession with Sydney Opera House….

 isn’t so much about sketching an icon.
 This book, and the interview below, has made me realise how much SOH sums up so much of what is Sydney.
-Fred Lynch wrote a great article last week about sketching the famous sights.
+Fred Lynch wrote a great article last week about sketching famous sights.
 While the postcard images can be cliched, I am interested in what extent are they descriptive of the life of the city.
-Are the icons just a tourist attraction ofrare they important to the locals?
+Are the icons just a tourist attraction or are they important to the locals?
 There is no doubt that the SOH, Circular Quay and the Harbour Bridge play a HUGE part in big events for Sydneysiders…in fact in many instances they have generated the events.

 Understanding the city, not just painting shapes:

 Looking at this book has reminded me how much I love orthographic projections (plans, elevations, sections) because they help me to understand.
-I know that I have been sketching more spaces, perspective views etc lately and getting away from drawing ‘straight-on’ elevational sketches of buildings but even though I might be becoming more of a painter, more interested in recording the drama of light, at heart I am still an architect.
-I want to understand what I am draw.
+I know that I have been sketching more spaces, perspective views etc lately and getting away from drawing ‘straight-on elevational sketches of buildings but even though I might be becoming more of a painter, more interested in recording the drama of light, at heart I am still an architect.
+I want to understand what I am drawing.
 The technical drawings in this book will help me do that and have been a good reminder of the architectural way my brain works.
 I realised that I have missed looking at orthographic projections – well perhaps not so much marking up uncoordinated mechanical drawings – as that was the core of my job as an architect.

 I have had a number of other thoughts about Sydney(as a result of simply browsing this book) but I am keeping them up my sleeve until they appear in sketch form!

 Ok… that is enough for now.
-BTW I bought my copy from Booktopia but I also saw this week it on the shelf at Dymocks in the city.
+BTW I bought my copy from Booktopia but I also saw it this week on the shelf at Dymocks in the city.

 Here is the video of the authors speaking at the book launch.